natko5/docs/_uk-pos/NOUN.md

 title: 'NOUN'
 shortdef: 'noun'
 ---
-This document is a placeholder for the language-specific documentation for `NOUN`.

 The `NOUN` tag is intended for common nouns only.
 See [PROPN]() for proper nouns and [PRON]() for pronouns.